WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

-The following information is designed to inform you about the WEFTEC conference ombuds program.
+The following information is designed to inform you about the WEF Events conference ombuds program.

 1. What does a Conference Ombuds do?

 An ombuds (or ombudsman or ombudsperson) identifies and helps resolve concerns that come up during a conference.
-In addition, the ombuds is available to serve as a neutral third party to help manage conflict and help conference participants find fair solutions to problems.
-The ombuds also provides information about conference policies, procedures, services, and programs, and makes referrals to other resources with permission of the individual.
+In addition, the ombuds is available to serve as an impartial third party to help manage conflict and help conference participants find fair solutions to problems.
+The ombuds also provides information about conference policies, procedures, services, and programs, and makes referrals to other resources with the permission of the individual.
 After a conference, the ombuds offers recommendations to senior management about policy changes.

-2. How do I contact the Conference Ombuds before, during, or after the Conference?
+2. How do I contact a Conference Ombuds Team Member before, during, or after a WEF Event?

-Contact information for the WEFTEC conference ombuds can be found on this page or you may use the confidential web form on the bottom of this page.
+Contact information for the WEF Events conference ombuds can be found on this page, or you may use the confidential web form at the bottom of this page.

 3. What does an ombuds not do?